ibm-cloud-docs/cloud-databases/db-version-policy.md

 Database|Versioning Schema
 ----------|---------
-Elasticsearch|Major versions are the first number in a `release.version.maintenance` version number. etcd|Major versions are the first number in a `major.minor.patch` version number.
+Elasticsearch|Major versions are the first number in a `release.version.maintenance` version number.
+EnterpriseDB|Major version is defined by the first number in the version number. etcd|Major versions are the first number in a `major.minor.patch` version number.
 MongoDB|Major versions are the first two numbers in a `major.x.patch` version number.
 In cases where `x` is even, it is a stable release suitable for production.
 Even `x` versions are the only ones available on {{site.data.keyword.databases-for}}.
 PostgreSQL*|Major version is defined by the first number in the version number.